All about Conjunctival Chemosis of the eye: Introduction, Classification, Causes, Symptoms, Treatment, and Prevention »

 Rubbing of the eyes is one of the most common causes of conjunctival chemosis.
 Constant scratching or rubbing of the eyelids can cause irritation of the eyes, in some cases resulting in chemosis.
-If you have itchy eyes for long times, it’s important that you find out the root cause of the itchiness before dealing with the chemosis.
+If you have itchy eyes for long time, it’s important that you find out the root cause of the itchiness before dealing with the chemosis.

 Signs and Symptoms of chemosis of the conjunctiva

-Localized or diffused swelling of the conjunctiva being the major sign of conjunctival chemosis, following signs and symptoms are common in acute and chronic chemosis of conjunctiva.
+Localized or diffused swelling of the conjunctiva being the major sign of conjunctival chemosis of eye, following signs and symptoms are common in acute and chronic chemosis of conjunctiva.